Reviewing the Residential Construction Liability Act (RCLA): Protecting Your Assets During a Claim

-In Residential Construction Liability, Part 1, we talked about how the construction laws of Texas define RCLA, what constitutes a construction defect, a business owner’s defenses against RCLA, and how the statute of limitations may affect a claim.
+In The Residential Construction Liability Act, Part 1, we talked about how the construction laws of Texas define RCLA, what constitutes a construction defect, a business owner’s defenses against RCLA, and how the statute of limitations may affect a claim.

 While the RCLA is written to protect homeowners from unscrupulous construction practices, it also contains a fair share of provisions to protect responsible business owners.

 As we stated in Part 1, the full text of the Residential Construction Liability Act is located in Chapter 27 of the Texas Property Code.
 However, contacting The Cromeens Law Firm ensures you have qualified attorneys on your side who specialize in construction law.

 How About that Statute of Limitations?

 The statute of limitations includes two time limits for RCLA claims: 2 years for negligence, negligent misrepresentation, and products claims; and 4 years for breach of contract and breach of warranty.

 Exceptions to the statute of limitations include the Discovery Rule and Fraudulent Concealment.
 The former defers a cause of action until the plaintiff knows, or by exercising reasonable diligence should know, of the facts giving rise to the claim.
 The latter defers an action’s accrual period until the plaintiff discovers or should have discovered the deceitful conduct or facts giving rise to the cause of action.